CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 ## Your mod doesn't apply changes to some NPCs

-I'm quite aware about that, but ***there's nothing I can do about it***.
+I'm quite aware about that, but ***there's nothing I can do about it***... except giving you [hotkeys for manually solving that][McmHotkeys] and finding a more reliable method to correctly get all NPCs surrounding the player (I'm working on that last one).
+In the meantime, expect it to be a pretty common issue.

+Here's the technical reason:
-I use _PapyrusUtil_ for getting all NPCs inside the cell the player is located, and for some unknown reason, it seems it sometimes finds an NPC but gets invalidated data for it.
+I use a function in _PapyrusUtil_ for getting all NPCs inside the cell the player is located, and for some unknown reason, it seems it sometimes finds an NPC but gets invalidated data for it; as if the NPC was a piece of furniture instead of an `Actor` or something.
 Hell...
 I don't even know if that is a _PapyrusUtil_ or a Skyrim issue.

-_PapyrusUtil_ sometimes works again the first time you close and open the game, it sometimes may take many tries for it to work... but don't worry; **that's precisely why I added a hotkey for forcing an NPC to get updated**.
+This function I'm talking about sometimes works again the first time you close and open the game, it sometimes may take many tries for it to work... it's quite random, to be honest.

 ## All my problems are related to men